Wild Gardens of Acadia Visitor Information

 Displaying, preserving, and propagating Acadia’s native flora.
 Located at the Sieur de Monts area of Acadia National Park.

-For those unable to download the pdf map, there will be a scannable QR code at the garden gate to access it with a smart phone or mobile device.
-View a pdf of our WGA brochure.
+View a pdf of our Wild Gardens of Acadia brochure.
+There will be a scannable QR code at the garden gate to access it with a smart phone or mobile device.

 Mount Desert Island is unique for its beauty and glacial accidents which left it with flora from both the cold north and the warmer south.
 In the early 1900s, Charles W. Eliot and George B. Dorr recognized these special qualities and began to acquire land to be preserved for public enjoyment and for “educational and scientific purposes.”
 Dorr bought the Sieur de Monts Spring area in 1909, named it the Wild Gardens of Acadia, and eventually presented it to the United States government as part of what is now Acadia National Park.